Support children to investigate how they can make ice melt.

 Challenge the children to melt the ice as quickly as they can using the salt and warm water.

-Water is a molecule made up of two Hydrogen (H) atoms and one Oxygen (O) atom.
-Molecules are constantly moving because they have energy.
-In a liquid form, water molecules have more energy than in a solid.
-As the liquid cools down, the amount of energy is reduced, and the molecule movement slows down.
-When the water temperature reaches around 0°C, the molecules stick together and form a solid.
-This is ice.
+The molecules in water are constantly moving.
+In a liquid, the molecules move more, and faster, than in a solid.
+As the liquid cools down the molecule movement slows down.
+When the water temperature reaches around 0°C, the molecules are closer together and weak bonds form between them.
+They form a solid that we call ice.

 Warmer water contains more heat energy, causing the molecules to move faster and the bonds between molecules to be broken faster to form liquid water.